f22hd/netlify-plugin-nx-skip-build/README.md

 ### Important notes:
-The plugin required an app output folder name identical to the project name under the apps folder.
+The plugin requires an app output folder name identical to the project name under the apps folder.

 Example: